 • Tax Credits – you should already possess a tax credit certificate (TCC) detailing your personal tax credits.
 It is possible you may be entitled to additional credits as well.

-In addition to rental income, you must declare all other income in your tax return if you have received same.
-Examples include:
+In addition to rental income, you must declare all other income in your tax return.

 • Total of any taxable social welfare amounts received during the year.

 • PAYE Income – Gross Pay, Tax Paid, Gross pay for USC and USC Paid, found on your P60 or P45.

 • Details of accounts of a trade including total sales and receipts, as well as a breakdown of total expenses.
 (An accounts extract will be required for each trade or profession).

 • Details of any other income whether taxable or not.

 • Details of any gifts/inheritances or capital gains.